victordomingos/The-No-Title-Tech-Blog/src/content/articles/2019/2019-08-09_get_started_with_vim.md

 You may also do a manual selection, character by character, instead of line by line. for that purpose, you must do the same, with the single difference of pressing lowercase `v` instead of uppercase.
 This will put Vim into Visual Mode, which means you may define a selection by moving the cursor around one character at a time, therefore allowing for more precise selections.
 The rest of the process is the same.

 You can even combine these commands to perform a quick "select all" action: `ggVG`.
-The `gg' part moves the cursor to the beginning of the file, `V` changes to Visual Line Mode, `G` moves the cursor to the end of the file, while selecting all the lines.
+The `gg` part moves the cursor to the beginning of the file, `V` changes to Visual Line Mode, `G` moves the cursor to the end of the file, while selecting all the lines.

 Finally, if all you want is to delete or move a single line, there is a nice command for that, which is `dd`.
 You just press `dd` and the current line disappears.
 You may discard it or paste it in another position, as you wish.